nbmustafa/terraform-aws-route53-module/README.md

 <hr>

-**DevSecOps and Cloud Engineering**. is part of my daily life, I love it. standardizing architecture while ensuring the architecture is security complaint.
+**DevSecOps and Cloud Engineering** standardizing architecture while ensuring the architecture is security complaint.

 This module consits of [Terraform open source](https://www.terraform.io/) and includes automatation tests and examples.
 It also helps to create and improve your infrastructure with minimalistic code instead of repeating and maintaining the whole infrastructure code.